 These services include, but are not limited to:

 - Private Prescriptions

-In addition to the above, if the consulting doctor feels it is appropriate and with your consent, we will also share a copy of the consultation notes with your own NHS GP.
+If the consulting doctor feels it is appropriate, and with your consent, we will also share a copy of the consultation notes with your own GP.

 The partner organisation who provides you with access to our services may require us to share personally identifiable information to validate your eligibility or confirm that you have used the service.